PolymathNetwork/polymath-apps/Readme.md

   - `style`: Improves formatting, white-space.
   - `test`: Adds or modifies tests.

-If you don't want to worry about formatting, you can run `yarn commit` to run a cli tool that will guide you through the committing process.
+_Note: If you don't want to worry about formatting, you can run `yarn commit` to run a cli tool that will guide you through the committing process._

+## Branches

+For now, simply make sure you always push into a feature branch and not directly to `master` / `development`